mozilla-l10n/documentation/products/firefox_android/adding_multilocales.md

  de
  es-AR
  es-ES

+ diff --git a/mobile/android/locales/l10n.toml b/mobile/android/locales/l10n.toml
+ --- a/mobile/android/locales/l10n.toml
+ +++ b/mobile/android/locales/l10n.toml
+ @@ -9,8 +9,9 @@ locales = [
+ +    "ab-CD",
+      "ar",
+      "be",
+      "ca",
+      "cs",
+      "da",
+      "es-AR",
+@@ -9,8 +9,9 @@ exclude-multi-locale = [
+  -    "ab-CD",
+       "ia",
+       "oc",
+...
 ```

-`M` in `hg status` indicates that the file has been modified, `+` in `hg diff` that the line has been added.
+`M` in `hg status` indicates that the file has been modified, `+` in `hg diff` that the line has been added, and `-` means it was removed.
 Follow the instructions available in [this document](../../tools/mercurial/creating_mercurial_patch.md) to create a patch, submit it for review, and land it.

 **IMPORTANT:** an error in a single locale is going to break the multi-locales build for all locales, English included.